BirdsWind/Arduino-Nexa/README.md

 Deploy rf_receiver.ino to Arduino from receiver/rf_receiver.ino

-Open serial monitor to correct port and press the desired button from remote to read sender id.
+Open serial monitor to correct port and press the desired button from remote to read sender id, recipient and group.

 ### 3. Start using your arduino as remote